– what it is and how to do it

 There are many aspects to CoCo compliance.
 Those security requirements which pertain to protective markings include:

-- "Employees of the organisation who handle information carrying a protective marking of RESTRICTED must be made aware of the impact of loss of such material and the actions to take in the event of any loss."
+- "Employees of the organization who handle information carrying a protective marking of RESTRICTED must be made aware of the impact of loss of such material and the actions to take in the event of any loss."

 - "Audit logs recording user activities, exceptions and information security events MUST be produced to assist in future investigations and access control monitoring."